How to Freeze Fresh Basil

-PIN this post to try freezing some basil later!
+PIN this post about Freezing Basil to try it later!

-Check out all the ideas for using frozen basil after the photos, and then get freezing some basil for winter!
+Check out ideas for using frozen basil and more tips for preserving basil after the photos, and then get busy freezing some basil for winter!

 Step One: Trim your basil plants often!